harness/developer-hub/docs/platform/8_Pipelines/view-and-compare-pipeline-executions.md

 ## View compiled YAML

-A pipeline's compiled execution YAML is the YAML used in for execution, including all resolved [Runtime inputs, expressions](../20_References/runtime-inputs.md), and [variables](../12_Variables-and-Expressions/harness-variables.md).
+A pipeline's compiled execution YAML is the YAML used in for execution, including all resolved [runtime inputs, expressions](../20_References/runtime-inputs.md), and [variables](../12_Variables-and-Expressions/harness-variables.md).

 To view compiled YAML: